Energy Efficiency and Conservation Block Grant

 - Approximately $88 a month in energy savings.
 Future cost savings are also anticipated from reduced maintenance needs due to the long-life of the LED bulbs.

 - Conduct a Community Greenhouse Gas Emissions Inventory.
 The inventory was completed in February 2012 to establish a baseline of the community's carbon footprint and identify potential actions to reduce greenhouse emissions from community and City actions.
-Results of the Inventory are available here.
+Results of the Inventory.

 - Fund an Energy Management Pilot for the Lake Oswego School District.
 The City provided financial support to the LOSD to set up Energy Expert accounts for all schools and the administration building, including a one year subscription to this service.